deborahmasibo/Hamoye/README.md

-# Hamoye Stage
+# Hamoye Stage B

-This repository contains Hamoye tag-along codes for all stages.
+This repository contains Hamoye tag-along codes for all stage B.